 Midway’s library is open during regular gallery hours; no appointments or membership are required to access the collection.

-The Visual Arts Fund will award five $5,000 and three $10,000 grants to artists in the Twin Cities metro region.
-The VAF supports the development of new, experimental projects and initiatives that engage the public with visual art.
+In 2021 the Visual Arts Fund will award $60,000 ($5,000 and $10,000 grants) to artist organized projects in the Twin Cities metro region.
+The VAF supports the development of projects and initiatives that engage the public with visual art.
 Proposals must name a lead organizer, but can include any number of artists as collaborators; individuals or groups may apply.
 The VAF program seeks to support a wide array of innovative and diverse projects that otherwise might not occur.

 Megan McCready, Associate Director